Having a sustainable home is a great way of helping the environment and being eco-friendly, so here are 50 Sustainable Home Tips to help you!

 To do this, there's no need to have a giant backyard because it can even be done on a balcony!
 Growing a vegetable garden is pretty easy.
 Find a wood box that you like and plant some of the seasonal seeds.
 This way you will be growing your own vegetables with no toxic fertilizers and carrying on a sustainable way of living.

 Composting is a great option to make use of your food waste.
 You will be reducing the number of residues and the compost will act as a natural fertilizer for your vegetable garden.
 That's awesome!
-If you want to start composting, take a look at Here is the complete Guide on how to Composting at Home
+If you want to start composting, take a look at How to Choose the Best Compost Bin for your Kitchen.

 33. USE ORGANIC FERTILIZERS

 If you want to use fertilizers for your vegetable garden, get organic fertilizers.
-They are non-toxic and eco-friendly.
+They are non-toxic and eco-friendly, check theses ones: Organic Fertilizer: Take Care of your Plants with these Products

 Learning how to design a sustainable home is great for the environment, and it's even better if we can complement it with a sustainable lifestyle too!
 Here are some tips for it: